 Lastly these are some tips that you may want to keep in mind as part of your SEO and content strategy.

 - Even if you manage to hit the first rank for any keyword, the decision to click will depend on the meta tags and descriptions that describe your page and service.
 To my mind, these are even more important than the actual landing page copy as they are the gateway to the website.

 - Every keyword on your list should have a landing page that addresses the query in the best manner possible.
 Take a moment to analyze pages ranking above yours to see how their content is better or different.
 It is not necessary to use the keywords is a particular density or order.
 Your goal should be to genuinely try and be the best possible answer or solution to the keywords you want to rank for.

 - Finally, remember to maintain your keyword list as a reference document for all content creation, whether that’s emailers, blogs, social posts, or even speeches that will ultimately help amplify your brand authority for those keywords.
 You don’t need to include MISSPELT words, grammatically INCORRECT phrases and IlLOGICAL constructions.
 Search algorithms search for content on the basis of perceived “user intent” as opposed to an exact keyword match.

 ( Note : This does NOT apply to brand / proper noun related misspellings )

-I hope that this article helps you get started on identifying the right keywords for your business.
+I hope that this guide helps you get started on researching identifying the right keywords for your business.
 You can also read our TOP 10 ADVANCED SERP FEATURES on more insights on ranking.